Murat-U-Saglam/Homormorphic-Encryption-Evaluation/README.md

 **EncryptedEvaluation**

-Contains the folder with the Encrypted Evaluation models along with it's respective data and unique requirements
+Contains the folder with the Encrypted Evaluation models along with their respective data and unique requirements

 **EncryptedTraining**

-Contains the folder with the Encrypted Training models along with it's respective data and unique requirements
+Contains the folder with the Encrypted Training models along with their respective data and unique requirements

 **Data**